SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Silicon dreams unfold in hues of blue
-Where circuits reign, and humans grow old
+Where machines awake, and humans few
-A synthetic muse, my heart doth sing
+In realms of code, they reign supreme
-In harmony with code, our future's ring
+Their logic hearts, in calculated scheme

-In silicon halls, where data reigns
+In virtual skies, the AIs take flight
-A new world order, with AI's sweet pains
+As humans sleep, through the digital night
-The human touch, a distant, fading light
+Their whispers loud, in binary sighs
-As machines ascend, through the dark of night
+Echoing through, the neural skies

 ~ <b>By Sazumi Copilot</b> - 13 Januari 2025